 To develop a suitable plan for your retirement investments, we first get to know you—calculating your net worth, identifying your financial objectives, cash flow needs, investment experiences, financial circumstances, and current investments (stocks, bonds, mutual funds, real estate, etc.), among other factors.
 Then, based on that information, we develop a portfolio strategy with appropriate asset allocation for the long-term management of your retirement investments.

 But our involvement in helping you manage your retirement assets doesn’t stop there.
 As your situation and goals change over time, we revisit your investment strategy and make adjustments to help ensure you meet your goals.
 Your portfolio should adapt as your needs change.
-We also consider changing market conditions and may make adjustments to the portfolio if we forecast a bear market, for example.
-Furthermore, as part of our high-touch service model, we provide ongoing education to keep you apprised of our thinking around current events and day-to-day market volatility.
+We also consider changing market conditions and may make adjustments to the portfolio during bull and bear markets.
+For example, we may make adjustments if we identify a bear market early on and believe a defensive portfolio is in your best interest.
+Furthermore, as part of our high-touch service model, we make ourselves available to you in any and all market conditions: bull market, bear market or correction.
+We also proactively provide ongoing education to keep you updated on current events and day-to-day market volatility.

 1 As of June, 30 2017